 The change of the default "admin" password is enforced at first connection.

-It is also recommended to change the default "admin" user name through the Contextual help>>>Settings>>>Local users page.
+It is also recommended to change the default "admin" user name through the Settings>>>Users or Settings>>>Local users page.

 Follow embedded help for instructions on how to edit a user account.